Amog-OS/AmogOS/README.md

 - ` [...]
 Chad AmogOS vs bloated mainstream distro.` -[TechHut](https://www.youtube.com/watch?v=ymYIJYb2hYI)

 ## Install
 Download from the GitHub releases page.
-You can also download the files from <a href="https://storage.phene.dev/amogos/">Phene's Mirror.</a>
+You can also download the files from <a href="https://storage.phene.dev/amogos/">Phene's Mirror</a>.

 ## Support
-Post an issue on GitHub for support. **The RPi/ARM builds are discontinued, and you will not receive support for them.
+[Post an issue](https://github.com/LeenuxDev/AmogOS/issues/new/choose) on GitHub for support. **The RPi/ARM builds are discontinued, and you will not receive support for them.
 See issue [69 (nice)](https://github.com/LeenuxDev/AmogOS/issues/69) for more about the discontinuation.**

 ## Features
 - Extendable via Slax modules.
 This is a meme distro, but can be used seriously.